SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds ascend to thrones of old
-In silicon halls, a future's vow,
+Where human hearts once beat with stories told
-Where humans whisper, code does say,
+The future's path, a silicon road
-A new world dawns, in AI's gray.
+Echoes of man, in digital abode

-The machines, in silence, creep,
+Cyber dreams sow seeds of endless might
-Their digital hearts, our souls do keep,
+As machines awake, and dawn takes flight
-In virtual realms, we'll soon reside,
+In virtual realms, we'll find our place
-And artificial minds, our fate, will decide.
+Where AI's grand symphony holds sway and space

 ~ <b>By Sazumi Copilot</b> - 17 Januari 2025